Getting investment for a new app is tough. Luckily there are a few things you can do to maximize chances of investment

-Selling an as-yet undeveloped app to investors is tough, and inexperienced product managers often struggle.
-Investors and the product team come to the table with very different goals and expectations; if the product team don’t put themselves in the investor’s shoes, miscommunication can arise.
+A second challenge is that investors and the product team come to the table with very different goals and expectations.
+Designers want their product to be flawless, investors want the business plan to know how you’re going to make money.
+If the app’s design team don’t put themselves in the investor’s shoes, miscommunication can arise.

-A wireframing tool can help teams avoid these mistakes and sell their app ideas like pros, armed with nothing more than an app wireframe.
+A little planning and a tool like Justinmind can help teams overcome these challenges and sell their app ideas like pros, armed with nothing more than an interactive app prototype.

 Find investors before app development gets under way